 - February 1, 2021: Part B required report due online

 The physical toolkit is designed for informal science education public events and outreach.
 To be eligible to receive a physical toolkit, organizations must be:

-- Located in the United States
+- Located in the United States (including US territories)

 - Public informal science outreach and education institutions such as:

 Please note that K-12 schools, afterschool programs, libraries, parks, and astronomy clubs are not eligible to receive physical toolkits.
 Consider downloading a digital toolkit if your organization does not meet eligibility criteria.
 Digital toolkits will be available for download after the physical toolkits ship.

 Recipients of Explore Science: Earth & Space physical toolkits: